williamalexakis/phase/README.md

 ## Type System

-Phase currently supports `int`, `float`, `bool`, and `str`.
+Phase currently supports `int`, `float`, `bool`, and `str`.<br/>
-Types are checked at compile-time, and all variables must explicitly declare their type.
+Types are checked at compile-time, and all variables must explicitly declare their type.<br/>
 Type-checking ensures operands match expected types and prevents invalid operations before bytecode generation.

 ## Virtual Machine

-Phase compiles programs into a compact bytecode instruction set, executed by a handwritten stack-based VM.
+Phase compiles programs into a compact bytecode instruction set, executed by a handwritten stack-based VM.<br/>
 Each instruction operatoes on a shared stack and uses a small and predictable opcode set.

 **This source code**: